FuelLabs/sway-rfcs/rfcs/0001-rfc-process.md

    - Additions that strictly improve objective, numerical quality criteria (warning removal, speedup, better platform coverage, more parallelism, trap more errors, etc.)
-   - Additions only likely to be _noticed by_ other developers-of-sway, invisible to users-of-sway.
+   - Additions only likely to be _noticed by_ other developers-of-Sway, invisible to users-of-sway.

 If you submit a pull request to implement a new feature without going